+© 2020 iStockphoto LP, Royalty free image

+To make sure that information is available in the right place and at the right time to support others, the e-Library ensures that the information services comply with data protection and copyright.

+Data Protection

-© 2020 iStockphoto LP, Royalty free image To make sure that information is available in the right place and at the right time to support others, the e-Library ensures that the information services comply with data protection and copyright.
-Data Protection With new technologies constantly emerging and us finding ourselves moving further into an ever more digital direction, our personal data, how it is used and who has access to it becomes a growing and global concern for all.
+With new technologies constantly emerging and us finding ourselves moving further into an ever more digital direction, our personal data, how it is used and who has access to it becomes a growing and global concern for all.

 The General Data Protection Regulation (GDPR) was the first legislative change in recent years to address these concerns, with a broad aim to invoke a cultural shift in the way organisations manage personal data.

 Further information, advice, and guidance on Data protection, GDPR and more can be found at the Information Commissioner's Office (ICO), the UK's independent authority set up to uphold information rights in the public interest, promoting openness by public bodies and data privacy for individuals.

-Access the Information Commissioner's Office website Latest Data Protection News GDPR - What's new?
+Access the Information Commissioner's Office website

+Latest Data Protection News [April 2021]

+Facebook v Apple: The ad tracking row heats up

+Data Privacy: New Apple iOS (Apple's Operating System) update includes new privacy features.

+Apple has announced its new iOS 14.5 update for the iPhone and iPad, meaning users will have to "opt in" if they want their online activity tracked by companies.

+GDPR - What's new?
+[April 2021] -

-The Information Commissioner's Office (ICO) website has a 'What's new' section that is updated on a regular basis to highlight and link to any changes as they occur, for example: GDPR - What's new?
-[March 2021] - March 21 - The ICO have published new guidance on the national security exemption in Part 2 of the DPA18.
+The Information Commissioner's Office (ICO) website has a 'What's new' section that is updated on a regular basis to highlight and link to any changes as they occur, for example:

+March 21 - The ICO have published new guidance on the national security exemption in Part 2 of the DPA18.

 January 21 - The ICO have published an Updated BCR communication following the EU-UK Trade and Co-operation Agreement to the International transfers after the UK exit from the EU Implementation Period.

 December 2020 - The ICO published the new Data Sharing Code of Practice, alongside a data sharing information hub with further resources and support.

 In addition, the ICO published detailed guidance on sharing personal data with law enforcement authorities, and detailed guidance on data sharing and reuse of data by competent authorities for non-law enforcement purposes.

 November 2020 - The ICO published detailed guidance on criminal offence data, and September 2020 - The ICO published the Accountability Framework, which provides detailed guidance on complying with the accountability principle.

 February 2020 - The ICO published detailed guidance on codes of conduct and certification schemes.

+Access the Information Commissioner's Office 'What's new?' section of their website

+ICO Latest News [April 2021] -

+March 2021 - Digital Regulation Cooperation Forum (DRCF) publishes its first annual plan of work - On 10 March 2021 The DRCF outlined its priorities for the coming year, marking a step-change in coordination of regulation across digital and online services.

-Access the Information Commissioner's Office 'What's new?' section of their website ICO Latest News [March 2021] - February 2021 - The Information Commissioner's Office (ICO) is urging all organisations considering using data analytics on personal data to look at its new toolkit.
-It can be found at ICO > For Organisations > Toolkit for organisations considering using data analytics January 2021 - Information Commissioner looks ahead to 2021.
+February 2021 - The Information Commissioner's Office (ICO) is urging all organisations considering using data analytics on personal data to look at its new toolkit.

+It can be found at ICO > For Organisations > Toolkit for organisations considering using data analytics